 individual components and their environment.
 Agent-based modelling has broad application to natural and social sciences, and also offers important advantages for real-world management.

-This five-day workshop will introduce the principles of agent-based modelling using NetLogo*, a development environment and a domain specific computer language for agent-based modelling.
-Participants will learn how to design, implement, and evaluate agent-based models that are relevant to their own fields of research and teaching.
+This five-day course will introduce the principles and practice of agent-based modelling.
+Participants will learn how to design, implement, and evaluate ABMs that are relevant to their own fields of research and teaching.
 The workshop includes introductory instruction in NetLogo, a popular and powerful software platform and programming language specifically for ABMs.

-A recent version (6.0.4 or later) of the free software NetLogo must be installed (https://ccl.northwestern.edu/netlogo/).
 Participants are strongly encouraged to complete the tutorials that are packaged with NetLogo in advance.
 (From NetLogo’s Help menu, select “User Manual”; tutorials are in the User Manual menu.)